 For medical questions, we encourage you to review our information with your doctor.

-There's no sure way to prevent colorectal cancer.
-But there are things you can do that might help lower your risk, such as changing the risk factors that you can control.
+There’s no sure way to prevent colorectal cancer, but screening can find abnormal cells before they become cancer.
+You might also be able to lower your risk for colorectal cancer by changing the risk factors that you can control.

 From the time the first abnormal cells start to grow into polyps, it usually takes about 10 to 15 years for them to develop into colorectal cancer.
 With regular screening, most polyps can be found and removed before they have the chance to turn into cancer.
-Screening can also find colorectal cancer early, when it's small and easier to treat.
+Screening can also find colorectal cancer early, when it’s small, hasn’t spread, and might beeasier to treat.

 If you’re age 45 or older, you should start getting screened for colorectal cancer.
 Several types of tests can be used.
 Talk to your health care provider about which ones might be good options for you.
 No matter which test you choose, the most important thing is to get tested.

 If you have a strong family history of colorectal polyps or cancer, talk with your doctor about your risk.
 You might benefit from genetic counseling to review your family medical tree to see how likely it is that you have a family cancer syndrome.

 You might be able to lower your risk of colorectal cancer by managing your diet and physical activity.

 Weight: Being overweight or obese increases the risk of colorectal cancer in both men and women, but the link seems to be stronger in men.
 Staying at a healthy weight may help lower your risk.